1. The Roads Of Oppikoppi

 3. Festival of Rock 1

 The first official Oppikoppi (that was not a bunch dudes playing for friends at the pub) was called the Festival Of Rock 1 and acted as a launch pad for the local live music scene.
-The festival featured Koos Kombuis, Valiant Swart, Squeal, Sugardrive, Battery 9, and Urban Creep to name a few.
+The festival featured Koos Kombuis, Valiant Swart, Squeal, Sugardrive, Battery 9, and Urban Creep, to name a few.

 4. The First Oppi Ticket Price

 When Oppikoppi started growing, entrance warped from a pack of six suds to R30 per person.
+These days you can’t even buy a Happy Meal for that price.

 5. 1998 And Beyond